 Are pancakes good for babies?

 Yes, pancakes are a great first food for babies!
-I always suggest starting at 6 months with all signs of readiness with fruits, veggies, meat, eggs before adding recipes to the menu such as pancakes and muffins at around 9 months of age.
+I always suggest starting at 6 months with all signs of readiness with fruits, veggies, meat, and eggs before adding recipes to the menu, such as pancakes and muffins, at around 9 months.

 Other Recipes With Beets You May Like